onyxrev/arpeggiate/README.md

     # if the result of CreditCard.charge is an {:ok, payment} tuple, the
     # operation will continue to the next step with the updated state. if the
-    # result is an {:error, payment} tuple, the operation will run the error
+    # result is an {:error, payment} tuple, the operation will halt and run the
-    # handler specified for the step. in either case we want to cast the payment
+    # error handler specified for the step. in either case we want to cast the
-    # into the state
+    # payment into the state
     {status, state |> cast_embed(:payment, payment)}
   end